Marie-Clare Boothby

-Boothby was born and raised in Darwin, and has since moved to live in Palmerston where she lives with her husband and two children.
+Boothby was born and raised in Darwin, and has since moved to live in Palmerston where she lives with her two children.

 Prior to her political career, Boothby was a financial adviser, focusing on digital advertising opportunities.
 She was also the chair of Territory Proud, an organisation of 350 local businesses.

 Boothby ran as a candidate in the 2016 Northern Territory general election in the seat of Blain, but lost with an almost 37.9% swing against the CLP.
 She was subsequently elected to the seat of Brennan at the 2020 election.